programmfabrik/easydb-documentation/content/releases/5.126/index.en.md

 > A new feature in the Easydb Asset Server will trigger new version calculations which will temporarily cause more load

+> Old docker versions like 20.10.3 prevent the start of Elasticsearch.
+Update docker to e.g. 24.0.7.

 # Version 5.126.0

 *Released on 2023-12-13*